 Be nice.
 Or else.

-Product Design Lead @ Cireson Joined about 4 years ago
+Product Design Lead @ Cireson Joined over 4 years ago

 ^ This.
 Please.
 Once states and components can be managed in Framer's Design view it’ll be something that can start replacing a lot of other options.